MicrosoftDocs/sql-docs/docs/relational-databases/tables/creating-a-system-versioned-temporal-table.md

 - If the primary use case is data audit (i.e. searching for historical changes for a single row from the current table), then a good choice is to create rowstore history table with a clustered index
 - The history table cannot have a primary key, foreign keys, unique indexes, table constraints or triggers.
 It cannot be configured for change data capture, change tracking, transactional or merge replication.

-## Alter Non-Temporal Table to be System-Versioned Temporal Table
+## Alter non-temporal table to be a system-versioned temporal table

 When you need to enable system-versioning using an existing table, such as when you wish to migrate a custom temporal solution to built-in support.
 For example, you may have a set of tables where versioning is implemented with triggers.
 Using temporal system-versioning is less complex and provides additional benefits including: